AI Strategy

 But here's the difference: Phase 2 builds on the operational foundation of Phase 1.
 Your team understands AI capabilities and limitations.
 Your data is clean and systematically organized.
 Your workflows are documented and measurable.
 You're ready for complex automations that directly impact client experience.

-A Winnetka wealth management firm completed their Phase 1 operational automations in Q3 2025.
-Phase 2 focused on client-facing enhancements: automated quarterly review preparation, personalized investment insights, and proactive portfolio rebalancing alerts.
-These automations required sophisticated AI reasoning and client data integration — impossible without the operational foundation built in Phase 1.
+Picture a wealth management firm that finishes its Phase 1 operational automations and then turns to client-facing enhancements: automated quarterly review preparation, personalized investment insights, and proactive portfolio rebalancing alerts.
+Those automations require sophisticated AI reasoning and client-data integration, which is nearly impossible without the operational foundation built in Phase 1.

 The planning horizon for Phase 2 should be 6-12 months after Phase 1 completion.
 This gives your team time to fully absorb the operational changes and identify the highest-impact client-facing opportunities.
-It also allows you to measure compound effects — how operational efficiency improvements affect client satisfaction and retention.
+It also allows you to measure compound effects, such as how operational efficiency improvements affect client satisfaction and retention.

 Advanced AI capabilities worth considering for Phase 2 include:

 The key is maintaining the boring-first philosophy even in Phase 2.
-A Lake Forest private equity firm wanted AI-powered investment thesis generation for Phase 2.
-Instead, we started with automated deal screening — parsing investment memoranda, extracting key metrics, and flagging opportunities that match their criteria.
+A private equity or search fund might want AI-powered investment thesis generation right away.
+The better starting point is automated deal screening: parsing investment memoranda, extracting key metrics, and flagging opportunities that match the firm's criteria.
 Boring but valuable.
-The investment thesis generation came later, built on clean, structured deal data.
+The thesis generation comes later, built on clean, structured deal data.

 ROI measurement also guides technology stack decisions for Phase 2.
 If your Phase 1 automations demonstrate clear value and stable operations, Phase 2 might justify custom AI development or advanced platform investments.
 If Phase 1 results are mixed, stick with simple tools and focus on operational excellence before adding complexity.